charleskoffler/clprolf/docs/clprolf_complete_theoretical_def.md

 All the rules about semantics are only on the direct level of the class(the single level), and not at multiple level.
 This simplifies the rules applications and understanding.

 class inheritance contradiction:
 	The direct inheritance of a class, his nature in clprolf, should  be coherent with the role of this class.
 The role of the mother class should be the same of the role of the class itself.
-For example, the nature of a simu_real_world_obj have to be a simu_real_world_obj.
+For example, the nature of a simu_real_obj have to be a simu_real_obj.
 Or a simu_comp_as_worker class must inherit of a simu_comp_as_worker_class.

 Contracts contradictions
 	A class should implement only one compat_interf_version.
 It's quite evident, because of the definition of a compatibility interface version.
 A class should be only the version of one thing.
 But a class can have multiple capacities, or can be the version of something and have capacities in addition.